SnapLib/npm-fs/README.md

 - ### build

-The `build` directory contains all output of various build and generator tasks.
+The [`build`][3] directory contains all output of various build and generator tasks.
 For instance, the output of compiling/transpiling source code and generating source code doc comment documentation and test reports is outputted to this directory.

 - ### docs

-The `docs` directory contains all documentation that isn't included in the source code doc comments.
+The [`docs`][4] directory contains all documentation that isn't included in the source code doc comments.

 - ### src

-The `src` directory contains all source code files, source code test files, as well as all resources (non-source code files) that may be referenced by the source code and source code test files.
+The [`src`][5] directory contains all source code files, source code test files, as well as all resources (non-source code files) that may be referenced by the source code and source code test files.

 [1]: https://www.npmjs.com/package/typescript "TypeScript"
 [2]: https://www.npmjs.com/package/typedoc "TypeDoc"
+[3]: docs/build.md
+[4]: docs/docs.md
+[5]: docs/src.md